AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 • Use a Virtual Private Network (VPN) to protect your information.

-• If you share a computer with someone else, use the private or incognito browser setting.
+• If you share a computer with someone else, use private or incognito mode; these browser privacy controls can enhance security but do not replace browser opt-outs.

 • Create strong passwords and change your passwords periodically.